Ruma-T/Bikesharing_Analysis/README.md

 ### Purpose of this analysis:

-By showing NYC Citibike Analysis we have toconvince investors for a bike-sharing program in Des Moines .
+By showing NYC Citibike Analysis we have to convince investors for investing on a bike-sharing program in Des Moines .

 ### Analysis